ceri-num/uv-larm/challenge/challenge-3.md

 2. check out the appropriate branch `git checkout challenge3`
 3. `README.md` also mention if the group targeted (and how) some of the optional features.
 4. make it: `catkin_make` and `source` from the catkin directory.
-5. Launch the demonstration: `roslaunch grp-color challenge3_simulation.launch`, provide succesively some goals (if required) and appreciate the resulting map.
+5. Launch the demonstration: `roslaunch grp-color challenge3_simulation.launch`, provide successively some goals (if required) and appreciate the resulting map.
-6. Launch the demonstration: `roslaunch grp-color challenge3_tbot.launch`, echo `\bottle` topic provide succesively some goals (if required) and appreciate the resulting map.
+6. Launch the demonstration: `roslaunch grp-color challenge3_tbot.launch`, echo `\bottle` topic, provide successively some goals (if required) and appreciate the resulting map.
-7. Take a look to the code, by starting from the launchfiles.
+7. Take a look to the code, by starting from the launch files.

-* Only the `tbot` challenge matching the `challenge3_tbot.launch` launch file would be evaluated at demonstration day.
+* Only the `tbot` challenge matching the `challenge3_tbot.launch` launch file would be evaluated at the demonstration day.